zorro786/scheduler-plugins/kep/61-Trimaran-real-load-aware-scheduling/README.md

 **Idea**

 Balancing load based on average would be risky sometimes, as it does not consider the bursty variations.
-A safe balancing plugin balances not only the average load but also the risk caused by load variations.
+A `LoadVariationRiskBalancing` plugin balances not only the average load but also the risk caused by load variations.
 Suppose we take the mean (M) and standard deviation (V) of all nodes’ utilization into a mu-sigma plot below.
-In that case, the safe balancing plugin will make placements such that all nodes’ utilization are aligned on the diagonal line, which is V + M = c.
+In that case, the `LoadVariationRiskBalancing` plugin will make placements such that all nodes’ utilization are aligned on the diagonal line, which is V + M = c.
 Here, c is a constant indicating the overall cluster utilization average plus the standard deviation.
-In summary, considering load on all nodes fluctuates dynamically over time, the safe balancing plugin favors nodes with lower risks of the load exceeding capacity.
+In summary, considering load on all nodes fluctuates dynamically over time, the `LoadVariationRiskBalancing` plugin favors nodes with lower risks of the load exceeding capacity.

 <img src="images/safe-sched-graph.png" alt="safe-sched-graph" width="700" height="400"/>